d-burke-data/Project_03/README.md

 - What is the amount of property and crop damage caused by tornadoes?

 ## Visualizations
-- **Interactive Leaflet Map**: Displays tornado start and end points to approximate tornado paths.
+- **Interactive Leaflet Map**: Displays tornado start and end points, and approximate tornado paths.
 Each marker contains a popup with event details and narratives.
-- **Heatmaps**: Illustrate storm event concentration, casualties, and damage.
+- **Heatmaps**: Illustrate tornado event concentration.
 - **Trend Graphs**: Show event frequency and severity changes over time, including seasonal patterns.
 - **Pie Chart**: Represents the percentage of tornadoes by severity (based on the Fujita scale) for a given area and time.
-- **Filterable Visualizations**: Users can filter data by date, event type, severity, casualties, and damage.
+- **Filterable Visualizations**: Users can filter data by start year, duration, state, casualties, and F/EF-scale.

 ## Backend
 - **Database**: SQLite database storing storm event data.